Skip to main content

 At present, we are at a crucial moment in the approach to neurodegenerative diseases, thanks to scientific advances: new knowledge about the prevention of the disease¹, the use of biomarkers to detect it early and the emergence of new pharmacological treatments².

-In terms of prevention, significant progress has been made in the last 20 years, and we now know that more than 45% of Alzheimer's cases could be prevented.
+In terms of prevention, significant progress has been made in the last 20 years, and we now know that more than 45% of dementia cases could be prevented.
 As for biomarkers, some developed in research are already gradually being incorporated into clinical practice to improve diagnosis.
 In the near future, biomarkers will make it possible to detect the disease earlier, even before the first clinical symptoms.
 As for drug treatments, there are already drugs that have been shown to slow the progression of cognitive decline, available in countries such as the United States, Japan, South Korea, Israel, China and the United Arab Emirates, although not yet in Europe.

 Recently, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued a negative opinion on the marketing authorization of lecanemab, a drug for the treatment of Alzheimer's, citing concerns about the risk-benefit ratio for patients.